projectcapsule/capsule/use_cases.md

 ```

 > Note that Joe started the name of his namespace with an identifier of his
-> tenant: this is not a strict requirement but it is higly suggested because
+> tenant: this is not a strict requirement but it is highly suggested because
 > it is likely that many different users would like to call their namespaces
 > as `production`, `test`, or `demo`, etc.
 >